 - Style and trend analysis through market research and concept testing

 - Digital prototyping to accelerate early reads and reduce sampling time and cost

 - Product testing efficiently with real customers using your products in their intended environments

 - PLM integrations that bring greater transparency to product insights

 - Go-to-market enhancement content for effective product messaging and promotion

 For example, MESH01 was purpose-built to conduct product research and testing much more efficiently and effectively than a common survey site.
-And because of the downstream value of that data, it was made accessible within the PLM environment to speed up a product’s teams access to critical product information.
-Further, the opportunity to generate go-to-market content like genuine customer testimonials, images and video, required the platform to easily facilitate the gathering of that content for multi-channel use.
+And because of the downstream value of that data, it was made accessible within the PLM environment to speed up a product’s team’s access to critical product information.
+Further, the opportunity to generate go-to-market content like genuine customer testimonials, images, and video, required the platform to easily facilitate the gathering of that content for multi-channel use.

-In short, the retail industry is rapidly adopting new technologies across their operational areas including product development.
+In short, the retail industry is rapidly adopting new technologies across its operational areas including product development.
 Today, there are efficient and effective tools that bring new value to the product development process.
 Their lightweight software and platform models are making them more accessible, and more adopted, than ever.
-Product developers looking to enhance their process and products and join the data driven-conversation just need to connect the right tools to the right steps.
+Product developers looking to enhance their processes and products and join the data driven-conversation just need to connect the right tools to the right steps.

 If you want to learn more about how MESH01 can bring data-driven value to your product development, let’s connect